crabdul/Solar-System-Simulation/README.md

 ### Prerequisites

+Ensure you have the latest version of Java

-You will need maven.
-Download from [here](https://maven.apache.org/install.html) and follow the [installation guide](https://maven.apache.org/install.html) to install it on your system.
+**Maven** - Download from [here](https://maven.apache.org/install.html) and follow the [installation guide](https://maven.apache.org/install.html) to install it on your system.
 Alternatively, if you use homebrew, simply install using the following command

 ```